HomeFeatures9 Shocking Cybersecurity Statistics

 2. 85% of emails sent in March 2020 were spam mails (Talos Intelligence)

-It is a known fact that most phishing attempts come through spam mails.
-Hence, most spam emails are likely to contain infected download links or links to a counterfeit website.
+It is a known fact that most phishing attempts come through spam mail.
+Hence, most spam emails will likely contain infected download links or links to counterfeit websites.

 3. Cybercrime is becoming more popular than the illegal drug trade (Cybercrime Magazine)

-Cybercrime is fast becoming more profitable than the illegal drug trade.
-Estimates that over $6 trillion would be lost to cybercriminals by the end of the year 2021.
+Cybercrime is fast becoming more profitable than the illicit drug trade.
+Estimates show that over $6 trillion will be lost to cyber criminals by the end of the year 2021.

 4. Hacking, phishing, and malware attacks are responsible for data loss in 2019 (Verizon)

-Hacking is responsible for 52% data loss, phishing is responsible for 32% data loss, and 28% of data loss is as a result of malware infection.
+Hacking is responsible for 52% of data loss; phishing is responsible for 32%, and 28% of data loss result from malware infection.
 71% of the Phishing attacks were financially motivated.

 5. Cyberattack takes place every 39 seconds (University of Maryland)